Jordi-Pardo/Pang/README.md

 - A and D to move horizontally
 - Left Mouse Button to shot

-Tip: If yor are struggling at level 3.
+Tip: If you're struggling at level 3.
 You can press R and get rifle ammo or press H and get your hook again.